On the applicability of single-spacecraft interferometry methods using electric field probes: Implications for Analysis of in-situ Measurements

 \section{Implications for Analysis of in-situ Measurements}

 In the previous section we showed that the VI method is useful when the potential structure is approximately 1-dimensional, and spacecraft potential effects are negligible.
 When this is not the case, the voltage signals tend to be distorted, and the results are inaccurate.
 Spacecraft potential effects can be avoided by using electric field based methods instead.
 Our results show that the DEI method is always preferable to the REI method, as it always works in the spin-plane except at $\varphi=45^\circ$, where the REI method is highly inaccurate.
 If $\hat{k}$ is known (a necessary requirement for the REI method), the DEI method gives accurate speeds for all propagation directions, whereas REI is only accurate when $\hat{k}$ is close to aligned with one of the probe pairs.
-In the following, we apply the VI and DEI methods to two wave events observed by the MMS spacecraft, to illustrate when they are applicable.
+Next, we apply the VI and DEI methods on in-situ spacecraft data to illustrate when they are applicable.
+We use data from the electric field double probe instrument \cite{lindqvist2016,ergun2016} on the MMS spacecraft.
+The instrument is in the high cadence \emph{burst mode}, where each probe voltage is sampled at a rate of 8192 samples per second.
+It is important to note that the different probe potentials are sampled sequentially, not simultaneously, which was the case in our model.
+It can be important to correct for this if the observed time-delays are very small (of the order of $\sim 10$ $\mu$s).
+One method for doing this correction is described in Appendix D of the EDP Data Products User Guide~\cite{edp_dataproduct}.
+For the examples we present below, this time correction has a negligible effect on the estimated velocity vectors.
+In the following, we present two examples of solitary waves observed by the MMS spacecraft in different plasma regions, and we discuss a few complications and limitations that appear when we start using real data.